-Artist Birdcap on traveling for art and working with fancy spray paint
+Artist Birdcap on traveling for art, working with fancy spray paint and his love for Denver

 Birdcap has fasincated us with his colorful style of characters plastered across the urban walls of Denver and many other metropolosis' across the world.
 His humble approach and love for what he does were a few things we identified as we talked with the budding artist to see what was next for him on a long and accomplished resume.